gsteixeira/havingfun-with-cobol/README.md

 - Pardon my antipattern!

 The thing I find harderst reading existing cobol code is the fact that most developers sadistically use very obfuscative standards in their variables names.
-They often have names like "WS-XKY-ENIGMATIC", of paragraphs like "PARA-1".
+They often have names like "WS-XKY-ENIGMATIC", of paragraphs like "A-PARA-1".
 As you can see, hifens, ALL_CAPS, and weird names.
+Also little Ident doesn't hurt.
 This programs are done for educational purposes, so I'll follow more modern conventions of naming. :)